HESAI GROUP (NASDAQ: HSAI) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Hesai Group (NASDAQ: HSAI)

-NEW YORK, April 11, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or otherwise acquired the securities of Hesai Group ("Hesai" or the "Company") HSAI pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with Hesai Group's February 2023 initial public offering (the "IPO" or "Offering").
+NEW YORK, April 12, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or otherwise acquired the securities of Hesai Group (“Hesai” or the “Company”) (NASDAQ: HSAI) pursuant and/or traceable to the registration statement and related prospectus (collectively, the “Registration Statement”) issued in connection with Hesai Group’s February 2023 initial public offering (the “IPO” or “Offering”).
 The lawsuit was filed in the United States District Court for the Eastern District of New York and alleges violations of the Securities Exchange Act of 1933.

 Hesai Group purports to be “the global leader in three-dimensional light detection and ranging (LiDAR) solutions.”
 The Company’s LiDAR products purport to enable a broad spectrum of applications across (i) passenger or commercial vehicles with advanced driver assistance systems, or ADAS, (ii) autonomous vehicle fleets providing passenger and freight mobility services, or Autonomous Mobility, and (iii) other applications such as last-mile delivery robots, street sweeping robots, and logistics robots in restricted areas, or Robotics.